Redalamr/-AI-challenge-/README.md

 ## Validation Criteria

-- [x] End-to-end pipeline on ≥ 3 categories
+- [x] End-to-end pipeline on all 15 categories
 - [x] Image AUROC > 95% target on bottle
 - [x] All metrics implemented from scratch (no `sklearn.metrics`)
 - [x] Cost matrix produces a different threshold than F1